EDUCATOR RESOURCE: GLOSSARY

 Kristallnacht Pogrom (kris tahl nakht)

-An organized pogrom against Jews in Germany and Austria on November 9-10, 1938.
+An organized pogrom against Jews in Germany, Austria and the Sudetenland on November 9-10, 1938.
 Kristallnacht is also known as the "Night of Broken Glass," or "Crystal Night."

 See full definition +